ivanbabko/goodrocket-css/README.md

 the DOM than the last layer and has a higher specificity because we bind on to classes.

-**IMPORTANT:** Modify base object classes with extreme caution after your project has gone live.
-Objects provide core structurual styles that can be used for multiple UI components across your application.
-When in doubt, add a modifier.

 **Note:** Object classes are prefixed with a `o-` to help us understand what these classes do when we look at the markup (e.g. `<div class="o-media">`).